Our Digital Technologies Vision:

 - Bring Your Own Device Program (iPad) in Grades 5 and 6

-- Access the Brighton Primary School Apple Store via the link below (accessible from this page only):
+- Access the Brighton Primary School Apple Store or the JB Education Purchasing portal via the links below (accessible from this page only):

 - Access to school owned iPads and laptop computers in Prep to Grade 4

 - Subscriptions to programs including Mathletics, Brainpop and Clickview

 - Commitment to sustaining the eSmart schools’ framework